 21st Century Learning

 It’s no secret that Sylvan’s Engineering courses in the Nashville region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 Attention all Aspiring Engineers

-From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
-We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

 Here’s what our Engineering programs in the Nashville region include:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

 - STEM-based learning that focuses on teaching valuable 21st century skills.

 - A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.

 - Regular emails throughout the program to keep parents informed.